Things to do

 View the Middle Gorge day-use area information for more details.

 Canoeing on the still waters of Lawn Hill Creek is an ideal way to explore the middle and upper gorges.
-Canoeing is not permitted in the Cascades as it poses a threat to tufa formations, or in the Lower Gorge.
+Canoeing is not permitted in the Lower Gorge below the floating bridge.

 View the Lawn Hill Gorge canoe trail information for more details.

-Canoes can be hired on an hourly basis from the canoe hire area at the eastern end of the camping area.
 Private canoes are also welcome.
-To ensure that the waterways are kept unspoiled, motorised vessels are not permitted.
+To ensure that the waterways are kept unspoiled, motorised vessels (including electric motors) are not permitted.

 Fishing is not permitted in Lawn Hill Creek.
 Bag and size limits apply for other rivers and creeks.
 Fisheries regulations apply—information on bag and size limits, restricted species and seasonal closures is available from Fisheries Queensland.